ZhimingZo/unsup-face-analysis/README.md

 # unsup-face-analysis
-Implementation of [Towards Unsupervised Learning of Joint Facial Landmark Detection and Head Pose Estimation] chrome-(https://www.cs.uic.edu/~tangw/files/2025_PR_ZhimingZou.pdf) by Zhiming Zou,  Dian Jia and Wei Tang.
+Implementation of [Towards Unsupervised Learning of Joint Facial Landmark Detection and Head Pose Estimation](https://www.cs.uic.edu/~tangw/files/2025_PR_ZhimingZou.pdf) by Zhiming Zou,  Dian Jia and Wei Tang.
 If you find our code useful in your research, please consider citing:

 ```